pjeena/Customer_analytics_to_aid_marketing_campaigns-using-LLM/docs/main.md

 ## :violet[About the App and Its Features]:
-RevuSense is a cutting-edge AI assistant tailored for the marketing department for any business which lists products at e-commerce websites.
+ReviewSense is a cutting-edge AI assistant tailored for the marketing department for any business which lists products at e-commerce websites.
 It streamlines the process of gaining crucial insights and feedback, generate summaries and advertisement, extract churned/repeat customers from customer reviews about a product(listed on Google shopping) in a user-friendly manner.

 ### :violet[Customer Modeling]:
 Simply enter the url of a product listed on [Google Shopping](https://shopping.google.com/) and a relevant query regarding it.
 You can also choose a rating.
 After submitting the details, get a summary and an advertisement copy with a simple click.
 The ad copy can be used to scale advertising across various platforms.